toebR/Tidy-Tuesday/README.md

 # Tidy-Tuesday
-My code on tidy tuesday visualisations
+My code on tidy tuesday visualisations that I regularly post on twitter (@toeb18)